TrueC-D/TrueC-D.github.io/_posts/2019-06-21-exploring_a_basic_user-inteface_and_stocks.markdown

 **Creating a User**

 For the gem I created, when the user first runs the gem they have the option to look at general information or look to buy/sell/view personal stocks.
-If they select the latter they are greeted with a message that says "You will need to be logged in to access the requested information", then the log in menu method is called.
+If they select the latter they are greeted with a message that says "You will need to be logged in to access the requested information".
+Afterwards the log in menu method is called.

 The log in menu method looks like this: